-“I medically retired from the Army, not by choice,” says Manny.
+As Manny Colón saw his dream of a lifelong military career in the United States Army come to an unexpected halt, he became entangled in a nightmare of bitterness and depression.
+There were feelings of rage and estrangement that Manny says he simply couldn’t explain to himself.
+“I medically retired from the Army, but not by choice,” says Manny.
 “When you transition out of the military, you can experience some dark moments confined within the four walls of your home.
 The Army was my team for 20 years.
-I missed being a part of a team, but I didn’t know how to find another one.”
+I missed being part of a team and I didn’t know how to find another one.”

-“I endured numerous attacks like many warriors.
-There was head trauma, but I stayed on and did my job.
+Like many warriors, Manny downplays his injuries.
+He says it’s all part of the job; the mission he signed up for in life.
+“I endured numerous attacks like many warriors,” says Manny.
+“I experienced some head trauma, but I stayed on and did my job.
 When the bumps on my head got so swollen that my helmet didn’t fit, I knew something was terribly wrong, and I had to have it checked out.”

-“They found it in my head, in my neck, my bone marrow, my abdominal layer – pretty much everywhere.
-That explained what I was going through physically.
+Doctors diagnosed Manny with stage IV follicular lymphoma, a cancer diagnosis with a low survival rate.
+“They found it in my head, in my neck, my bone marrow, my abdominal layer – pretty much everywhere,” says Manny.
+“That explained what I was going through physically.
 Later, I was diagnosed with post-traumatic stress disorder (PTSD), which explained why I was going through such dark emotions.
 Deep inside I knew I needed to have that team concept in my life again.”

 Manny says he found that new team when he discovered Wounded Warrior Project® (WWP).

-“The Combat Stress Recovery Program (CSRP) immediately made a positive impact in my life.
-It really connected the dots for me with how to cope, manage, and deal with issues like PTSD.
-My wife Jeannie says she sees how my connection with WWP has made me whole again.”
+“The Combat Stress Recovery Program immediately made a positive impact in my life,” says Manny.
+“It really connected the dots for me with how to cope, manage, and deal with issues like PTSD.
+My wife Jeannie says she sees that my connection with Wounded Warrior Project has made me whole again.

-But healing wasn’t enough for Manny.
-He wanted to give back and help other warriors find their own emotional wellness.
+“But healing wasn’t enough for Manny.
+He wanted to give back and help other warriors find peace.